JPMorgan.com offers commercial, private, and investment banking.

 The spirit of customer service and commitment to customer service and business integrity still drives the focus of JP Morgan today, and has contributed to the company’s long term success in the financial services industry.

-edit Guiding Business Principles
+Guiding Business Principles

 To meet it’s stated mission of building the best financial services company in the world, the guiding principles of JP Morgan’s business are designed to lead the company always in the direction of improvement.
 The JP Morgan organization holds itself to high standards for integrity and quality.